tfassbender/LegendOfAsamnir/README.md

 ### Event Objects

 Event Objects are game objects that can be placed on the tiled map and are added to the game map in the same size and position.
 These objects are not visible, but react to the player touching them.
 When the touch of a player is registered, the event object fires an event, that can be handled by all registered event listeners.
 The Type of the event is an 'EVENT_OBJECT_TOUCHED' object of the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) enum.
 The string parameter of the fired event can be configured in the map properties.
 Usually these events are handled by the [GlobalEventListener](core/src/net/jfabricationgames/gdx/event/global/GlobalEventListener.java), whichs events are configured in the [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json) config file.
+See [Events](#events) for more details.

 ## Maps

 Tiled maps are used to create a map with textures, physics and objects.
 Enemies, Items and game objects can be defined within the map's *objects* layer, like explained in the sections [Enemies](#enemies), [Items](#items) and [Game objects](#game-objects).
 Physics objects (like walls) can be defined in the physics layer of the map. **Note:** The map's physics objects have to be created by polygons with at most *8* points.
 The material of the physics objects must be set in the custom properties of every map object, where the key is called *material* and the name references a material name that is defined in the materials json configuration file: [materials.json](core/assets/config/map/materials.json).
 Within the materials configuratino file the name of the material can be defined, along with the usual box2d physics properties: *density*, *restitution* and *friction*

+### Global Map Properties

+There are several properties that can be configured for objects on the map.
+The map itself has only one property that needs to be configured: **mini_map_config_path**.
+The value of this property is the path to the main config file of this map.
+This file is a JSON file that can be deserialized to a [MapConfig](core/src/net/jfabricationgames/gdx/screens/menu/config/MapConfig.java) object.
+An example for such a file is [tutorial.json](core/assets/config/menu/maps/tutorial.json).

+### Fast Travel

+Fast travel positions can be created by adding [Game objects](#game-objects) to the map (and configuring them) and configuring their use in map configuration files.
+The objects that need to be added to the map need to be named *object.fastTravelPoint*.
+The configurable map properties of these objects are:

+- **fastTravelPointId:** The Id of the fast travel point which needs to be unique over all maps, to identify the fast travel point.
+- **fastTravelPointName:** The name of the fast travel point that is shown to the user.
+- **activeOnStartup:** A boolean flag that indicates whether the fast travel point is active when the game is started, or it needs to be activated by touching it (the default value is *false*)

+The second part of configuration is done in a separate config file, that defines the UI buttons, that are used to select the fast travel points on the mini-map in the menu.
+This configuration is a JSON object, that maps the **fastTravelPointId**s (that reference the ones in the map object config by name) to [MenuState](core/src/net/jfabricationgames/gdx/screens/menu/control/MenuState.java) objects, that define the selection and iteraction of the fast travel points in the UI.
+This file needs to be referenced from the map config file.
+An example for such a file is [tutorial_fast_travel_states.json](core/assets/config/menu/maps/tutorial_fast_travel_states.json).

 ## Others